FailAcademy/learning/wdp-vancouver/_lessons/week-05/02-es2015-with-webpack.md

 - Explore Webpack's CLI
 - Explore Webpack's 'loader' interface
 - Use Webpack to transform JavaScript code (ES5 -> ES2015)
-- Use Webpack to transform SCSS files
+- Use Webpack to transform and bundle SCSS files
 - Use Webpack to set up source maps for compiled files (CSS / JavaScript)
 - Use Webpack's Development server to watch files and compile on save.
 - Use npm scripts to run the Webpack CLI commands